JRA TRADITIONS: The Story Behind JRA

 How have we done since setting those lofty goals many years ago?
 We've stood fast to our goal list in providing the type of learning environment I wanted to establish.
 Many things are exactly the same as they were when we started, yet every year we strive to be even better.

 Change is inevitable.
-It is also an important part of education and an integral part of life.
+It is also an important part of education and integral part of life.
 We recognize the need for new and innovative techniques and are constantly striving to make the best use of new information and trends in education.

-However, we never want to lose sight of why we began – to provide a nurturing and loving family environment where children can feel secure, happy, and successful.
+However, we never want to lose sight of why we began - to provide a nurturing and loving family environment where children can feel secure, happy, and successful.
 Though all five sons have graduated JRA, they have all worked here in various capacities.
 Middle son Matthew is now our full-time business manager.
-Martin, number four, is currently our 5th through 8th grade math teacher.
+Martin, number four was our 5th through 8th grade math teacher.
 Mitchell works after school and during vacations.
 Mark has recently moved back to Sarasota and is assisting us with financial planning.
 Our oldest son Michael lives in Japan but plans to return to work at JRA someday.

 Julie Rohr Academy has always been what I wanted in a school, and I am a very demanding mother in what I want for my children!
 I now have the unique opportunity to "start all over again" with my grandchildren.
 Two grandchildren already attend JRA.
 I couldn't be happier!